-Figure 7 showed Louisiana an average production increase 9.3% in motor gasoline and 4.5% in diesel fuel over the past five years; while the jet fuel showed an almost stable production level for the same time period.
+Figure 7 showed Louisiana an average production increase 2.0% in motor gasoline and 2.1% in diesel fuel over the past five years; while the jet fuel showed an almost stable production level for the same time period at 0.4%.
 Figure 8 showed historical motor gasoline production volumes from natural gas plants, and Figure 9 showed the amount of motor gasoline consumed in Louisiana versus volume produced in Louisiana gas plants and refineries.

-Louisiana Gas Plants Motor Gasoline Production 2001 - 2017
+Louisiana Gas Plants Motor Gasoline Production 2001 - 2018